GildedRose/readcatandco/README.md

 ## Installation
 Download a copy of this repo to a directory of your choice.
 To install, you will need to run `npm i` or `npm install` to get all the dependencies running.
 Following proper installation of the dependencies, you will type `npm start` on the root directory terminal to start the server.

+To stop the server you will need to use the existing terminal to execute `CTRL+C` followed by `Y` for confirmation to terminate the connection to localhost.

+Please see documentation on your own host's server commands should you run this on a live instance rather than locally.

 ## Usage
 Be sure all repository files were successfully cloned to server and a connection to the database is complete.